Unsupervised Unlearning of Concept Drift with Autoencoders: Unsupervised Unlearning of Concept Drift with Autoencoders

+Note that it would also be possible to chain $\transfer(\cdot)$ and the autoencoder together, however in this case the final function (i.e. $\autoencoder \circ f$) for adapting to the drift would be computationally more complex and might therefore be less suited for real-time scenarios and scenarios where adapting to drift must be performed on devices with limited hardware capabilities (i.e. on-device learning).

-In order to avoid less useful solutions -- e.g. the mapping $\transfer(\cdot)$ might always yield the same output or might exploit some special particularities of the autoencoder --, we propose to add the regularization $C\cdot\pnorm{\transfer_{\theta}(x_j) - x_j}_1$ to the optimization problem~\refeq{eq:fitting_transform_opt}:
+In order to avoid less useful solutions -- e.g. the mapping $\transfer(\cdot)$ might yield the same output or might exploit some special particularities of the autoencoder, we propose to add the $l_1$ regularization term $C\cdot\pnorm{\transfer_{\theta}(x_j) - x_j}_1$ to the optimization problem~\refeq{eq:fitting_transform_opt}:

-where $C\geq 0$ denotes regularization strengths which allow to balance between the different terms in the objective.
+where $C\geq 0$ denotes regularization strengths which allow balancing between the different terms in the objective.
 The reasoning behind this regularisation is to minimize the number of features that are changed by $\transfer(\cdot)$.

+As pointed out in the beginning of Section~\ref{sec:method}, we can use the unsupervised transfer learning using autoencoder from Section~\ref{sec:undoing_change} as a method for globally adapting (i.e. unlearning) to concept drift as stated in~\refdef{def:conceptdriftadaptation:global} -- i.e. removing the influence of concept drift on the data space such that all models working on the data space are still applicable and perform reasonable well -- see Algorithm~\ref{alg:method}.